 Denver, Colorado Springs, Aurora, Fort Collins, Lakewood, Thornton, Arvada, Westminster, Pueblo, Highlands Ranch, Centennial, Boulder, Greeley, Longmont, Loveland, Grand Junction, Broomfield, Castle Rock, Commerce City, Parker, Littleton, Northglenn, Brighton, Security-Widefield, Dakota Ridge, Englewood, Ken Caryl, Wheat Ridge, Pueblo, West Fountain, Lafayette, Columbine, Windsor, Evans, Erie, Louisville, Clifton, Golden, Sherrelwood, Montrose, Durango, Cañon City, Cimarron Hills, Welby, Greenwood Village, Sterling, Fort Carson, Black Forest, Lone Tree, Superior, Fruita, Steamboat Springs, Johnstown, Federal Heights, Berkley, Cherry Creek, Fort Morgan, Firestone, Castle Pines, The Pinery, Frederick, Glenwood Springs, Alamosa, Edwards, Rifle, Gunbarrel, Stonegate, Evergreen, Craig, Woodmoor, Delta, Roxborough Park, Redlands, Cortez, Fruitvale, Trinidad, Fairmount, Derby, Lamar, Fort Lupton, Woodland Park, Gleneagle, Stratmoor, La Junta, Applewood, Aspen, Wellington, Gypsum, Orchard, Mesa, Twin Lakes Cdp, Carbondale, Eagle Avon, Air Force Academy, Cherry Hills Village, Estes Park, Milliken, Sheridan, Gunnison, Monument, and more.

-In many cases, though, asbestos exposure in such work sites as Ft.
-Collins’ Rawhide Energy Station and the Estes Power Plant in Larimer County was caused by the use of asbestos-containing materials (ACMs) as insulation and fire-retarders in facilities with high-heat operations.
+Asbestos exposure in such work sites as Ft.
+Collins’ Rawhide Energy Station and the Estes Power Plant in Larimer County was caused by the use of asbestos-containing materials (ACMs) like insulation and fire-retardants in facilities with high-heat operations, like power generating stations.

 The U.S. government, especially the military, was a heavy user of asbestos.
 Many government facilities in Colorado, including the Army’s Ft.
-Carson and the Air Force’s Buckley Air Force Base (AFB) and Peterson AFB, were built in the 1940s and 1950s.
+Carson and the Air Force’s Buckley Air Force Base (AFB) and Peterson AFB, were built using asbestos.